Intermediate9 questionsFull Guide

 ⚠️

-Many devs think hoisting physically moves code to the top of the file — but actually JavaScript never rewrites your code.
-Hoisting is a mental model for the two-phase execution: declarations are registered in memory before the file runs, not physically relocated.
+Many developers think hoisting physically moves code to the top of the file — but JavaScript never rewrites your code.
+Hoisting is a result of two-phase execution: during the creation phase, declarations are registered in the Lexical Environment's Environment Record before any code runs.
+Nothing is relocated.

 ⚠️

-Many devs think let and const are not hoisted — but actually they are hoisted, just not initialized.
-They sit in the Temporal Dead Zone from the start of their scope until their declaration line.
-The ReferenceError you get is proof the engine knows they exist.
+Many developers think let and const are not hoisted — but they are hoisted, just not initialized.
+They exist in the Temporal Dead Zone from the start of their scope until their declaration line.
+The ReferenceError you get accessing them early is proof the engine knows they exist — it's deliberately preventing access.

 ⚠️